backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 ***Note:** There is a video in the Multimedia folder in the Welcome Center illustrating this setup if you have further questions.*

 1. While the skin is drying, attach the Shielded Lead Wires to the Bio Amp Cable.
-Attach the Disposable Electrodes to the end of the Channel 1, Channel 2, and earth wires.
-Follow the color scheme on the Bio Amp Cable.
+Attach the Disposable Electrodes to the end of the Channel 1 and Channel 2 wires, and attch the end of the earth wire to the Dry Earth Strap.

 2. Attach the four electrodes and Dry Earth Strap (Earth lead) to the volunteer.
 Channel 1 will lead to the biceps (place the negative \[white\] wire 2-3 cm above the positive \[black\] wire), Channel 2  will lead to the triceps (place the negative \[red\] wire 2-3 cm above the positive \[brown\] wire), and the Earth (green) will be connected to the Dry Earth Strap.
 Refer to Figures 3 and 4 for proper placement.

 3. Check that all four electrodes and the Dry Earth Strap (Earth lead) are properly connected to the volunteer and the Bio Amp Cable before proceeding.
-Turn on the PowerLab.
+4.  **Turn on the PowerLab.**

-### Exercise 1: Voluntary Change in Contractile Force
+### Exercise 2: Voluntary Change in Contractile Force

 In this exercise, you will examine changes in voluntary muscle contraction and how contractile force changes with increasing demand.

 1. Launch LabChart and open the settings file "Voluntary Change Settings" from the **Experiments** tab in the **Welcome Center**.
-It will be located in the folder for this experiment.
+It will be located in the folder for the **Electromyography** folder.

-    + ***Note:** Channels 1 and 2 are the RMS activity of the biceps and triceps muscles.
+    + ***Note:** Channels 1 and 2 are the calculated RMS activity of the biceps and triceps muscles.
 RMS activity is commonly used in the assessment of muscle function because it is easier to quantify.
 Use these two channels when completing your analysis.*

 2. Have the volunteer sit in a relaxed position with his/her elbow bent 90° and palm facing upward.
 Make sure the volunteer's elbow is not on the table.
 The volunteer's other hand should grasp the wrist of the recorded arm.
 Make sure the volunteer is facing away from the monitor.

-6. Select **Bio Amp** from the Channel 3 Channel Function pop-up menu.
+3. Select **Bio Amp** from the Channel 3 Channel Function pop-up menu.
 Have the volunteer make a strong contraction of the biceps muscle.
 This is done by bending the recorded arm further while resisting this movement with the other arm.
 Observe the signal and adjust the range in the dialog so that the maximal electrical response occupies about one half to two-thirds of the full scale.
 Click OK.

-7. Repeat step 3 for the triceps signal in Channel 4.
+4. Repeat step 3 for the triceps signal in Channel 4.
 A strong contraction of the triceps muscle is made by trying to straighten the recorded arm while resisting this movement with the other arm.

-8.  **Start** recording.
+5.  **Start** recording.
 Add a **comment** with the volunteer's name.
-Have the volunteer make a strong contraction of the biceps and then the triceps.
+Have the volunteer make a strong contraction of the biceps for several seconds, and then the triceps, resisting with the other arm.
 Add a **comment** at the start of each contraction. **Stop** recording.

-9. Have the volunteer return to his/her original relaxed position. **Start** recording.
+6. Have the volunteer return to his/her original relaxed position. **Start** recording.
 The blue line in Chart View will help you indicate the change in procedure.

-10. Prepare a comment with "one book."
-After a few seconds, add the  **comment** and place one book on the hand of the subject.
-Leave it on for three seconds and remove it.
+7. Prepare a **comment** with "one book."
+After a few seconds, add the comment and place one book on the hand of the subject.
+Leave it on for about three seconds and remove it.
 Repeat this process with two books, then three, and then four books to give a series of increasing weights.
-Add a **comment** each time you add books. **Save your data**.
-Leave the disposable electrodes and lead wires in place if you are going on to do Exercise 2.
+Add a **comment** each time you add books.
+8. **Save your data**.
+Leave the disposable electrodes and lead wires in place if you are going on to do the next exercise.

-### Exercise 2: Alternating Activity and Coactivation
+### Exercise 3: Alternating Activity and Coactivation

 In this exercise, you will examine the activity of antagonist muscles and the phenomenon of coactivation.

 1. Click the "Home" button on the lower left corner of the screen.
 Open the settings file "Coactivation Settings" from the **Experiments** tab in the **Welcome Center**.
-It will be located in the folder for this experiment.
-Make sure the data from Exercise 1 is saved.
+It will be located in the folder for the **Electromyography** folder.

-1. Have the volunteer sit in a relaxed position with his/her elbow bent 90° and palm facing upward.
+2. Have the volunteer sit in a relaxed position with his/her elbow bent 90° and palm facing upward.
 Make sure the elbow is not on the table.
 The volunteer's other hand should grasp the wrist of the recorded arm.
 Make sure the volunteer is facing away from the monitor.

-2. Have the volunteer practice activating the biceps and triceps immediately after one another.
+3. Have the volunteer practice activating the biceps and triceps immediately after one another.
 The volunteer should practice this until it feels like both muscles are being equally activated in turn.
 Pause shortly after each activation; this makes the data clearer.

-3.  **Start** recording.
+4.  **Start** recording.
 Add a **comment** with the volunteer's name, and record baseline EMG for 30 seconds.

-4. Add a **comment** with "activation," and have the volunteer use the alternating pattern of activation for 30 seconds. **Save your data when you are finished recording**. **Read "Exercise 3 Equipment Setup" before disconnecting electrodes and lead wires** if you are continuing.
+5. Add a **comment** with "activation," and have the volunteer use the alternating pattern of activation for 30 seconds. **Save your data when you are finished recording**. **Read "Exercise 3 Equipment Setup" before disconnecting electrodes and lead wires** if you are continuing.

 ## Section 2: Evoked EMG Activity